rickzanussi/cryptobet/explanation_grading_rubric.md

   ### Project includes one of their smart contracts implemented in LLL / Vyper
   NO
   ### Testnet Deployment:  The addresses provided in deployed_addresses.txt correctly point to deployed  contracts on the rinkeby testnet
-  I deplyed the contract in Rinkeby. the address are online and in the required file
+  I deployed the contract in Rinkeby. the address are online and in the required file